 According to the CDC, motor vehicle accidents are one of the most common causes of child injuries and are the leading cause of child deaths in the United States.
 After falls, motor vehicle crashes are the most common cause of nonfatal injuries for teenagers.
 Teens between the ages of 16 and 19 are at the highest risk of being involved in a motor vehicle accident compared to all other age groups.

 Parents can reduce their child’s risk of getting seriously injured in a car accident by using seatbelts, child safety seats, and booster seats.
 However, injuries can still happen even when parents do everything in their power to prevent them if another negligent motorist causes an accident.
+If you’re child was injured in an auto accident it’s important you speak with an experienced child car accident injury lawyer immediately.

 CDC statistics show that drowning is the leading cause of death for children between the ages of 1 and 4.
 Drowning can happen in a matter of seconds and may be silent, so children should always be closely supervised when swimming or in the bathtub.